 EARS 3: Elementary Oceanography, The Blue Planet (Spring Terms)

 Oceanography is the study of the marine environment and represents one of the original 'environmental sciences' in that it draws upon the collaborative expertise of chemists, biologists, physicists and geologists alike.
 In this course, we introduce this multidisciplinary approach to learn about interactions between the physical, biological, and geological processes in the sea, and understand the complexity of the sea as a natural system.
 We learn about the sea’s resources, its contribution to global climate, its significance as a recording of Earth’s environmental history, and its importance as the likely setting for life’s beginnings.
 View syllabus.
-Sp11, Sp13, Sp15 (Xiahong Feng teaches this course Sp16).
+Sp11, Sp13, Sp15, Sp17 (Xiahong Feng teaches this course in even-year springs).

 course introduces students to the science of weather and the

 atmosphere, focusing on understanding weather on a day-to-day basis

 through observations, and on the collection and analysis of